Cross-Framework Mapping

 Art.
 19.7Online consumer protection

-AS9100D-8.4Control of Externally Provided Processes, Products, and Services
+AS9100D-8.4Control of Externally Provided Processes, Products, Services

 Art.
 19.17Interactive computer services